djangopackages/djangopackages/docs/contributing.rst

 Pull upstream changes into your fork regularly
 ==================================================

-OpenComparison is advancing quickly.
+Django Packages is advancing quickly.
 It is therefore critical that you pull upstream changes from develop into your fork on a regular basis.
 Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from develop.

 To pull in upstream changes::